Note-taking System with Native Vim Commands, Ctags, No Plugins

 &&

-will link to other index files in subdirectories for specific topics of interest.
+will link to other index files in subdirectories of notes

 into sections for some topics: